 Developing drugs for rare disease indications can be financially challenging and companies should pragmatically look into the recoup of the cost incurred in research and clinical development of drug substances for rare diseases.

 For example, in acute disease conditions, medicine is given for a very short duration which results in less product-market.
-This should compensate with the population scattered across various regions.
+This should compensate for the population scattered across various regions.

 Key strategies to consider while developing orphan drugs for rare disease